engity-com/bifroest/docs/reference/cli/recording/inspect.md

 Verifies a sealed native `.bcast` or CBOR `.becast` session Recording and writes one JSON object to standard output.
 Legacy `.cast`, `.cast.zst`, and binary `.becast` are also supported.
 Format detection uses the file magic, not the extension; the old and new `.becast` formats have different magic bytes.
 A failed verification produces no JSON output.

 The input must be a regular, non-symlink file and must remain the same file with unchanged size, mode, and modification time throughout inspection.
 Standard input is deliberately unsupported.
+When stdout is a regular file, it must not refer to the inspected Recording.
+A shell redirection using `>` can truncate a file before Bifröst starts and cannot be prevented by the command.

 For native clear `.bcast`, `verificationScope` is `full`: the command verifies the signed envelope and reconstructs and verifies the complete Cast.
 Legacy `.cast` and `.cast.zst` also have `full` scope and include a `cast` object with event counts only, not session metadata or reasons.
 For encrypted native or legacy `.becast`, `verificationScope` is `outer`: only the signed envelope is checked, without decrypting the event content. `claimedStatus` and `claimedCastDigest` are signed outer-seal claims, **not** verified inner-Cast results; `status`, `castDigest`, and `cast` are omitted.
 Use `recording export` with a matching private identity for full verification.
 No event payloads are emitted by inspect.